-Do you or your loved one have a disease that is suspected to be caused by a genetic abnormality or have cancer and are looking for targeted therapeutics?
+Do you or your loved one have a disease that is suspected to be caused by a genetic abnormality or are looking for targeted therapeutics?

 Precision medicine can help shorten the diagnostic odyssey for such patients, direct therapeutic intervention when available, and build the knowledge base for developing treatments in the future.

 - Indicated for patients with undiagnosed genetic disorders.